Give the Gift of Independence

 Do you only accept cars for donation?

 Many types of motor vehicles are accepted including boats, motorcycles, trucks, and cars.
-If you are uncertain as to whether your vehicle is eligible, please contact our Vehicle Donation Program at 1-855-527-2232.
+If you are uncertain as to whether your vehicle is eligible, please call 866-829-2918.

 How long does it take to arrange the donation?

 We make donating your car as simple and convenient as possible.
 You can donate seven days a week, 24 hours a day.
-It is as easy as filling out our online donation form.
-Alternatively, you can call 1-855-527-2232 to speak with a representative who will be happy to take your donation over the phone.
-Call hours are 8am-7pm M-Th, 8am-5pm F, and 9am-4pm Sat (ET).
+It is as easy as filling out the online donation form.
+Alternatively, you can call 866-829-2918 to make your donation over the phone.

 Do I have to be with the vehicle at the time of pick-up?